mbachmann/java-development-environment-installation/readme/windows.md

 ## Install an Archiver und Extractor Tool

-There are several options of powerful archivers and extractors on windows
+There are several options of powerful archivers and extractors on Windows:

 - WinRAR
 - 7Zip